-- The slideshow will start a few seconds after [Loading image...] displays. - In filtered playback (p.
-106), only images in a filtered condition play back. - You can pause/restart a slideshow by pressing the (button again. - Press the MENU button to stop the slideshow.
+- Press the ▲▼ buttons to select [Start], then press the (button. - A few seconds after "Loading image..." displays, the slideshow will start. - You can pause/restart a slideshow by pressing the button again. - Press the MENU button to stop the slideshow

-- If you press the ◆ buttons or turn the dial during playback, the image will switch.
-If you press and hold down the ◆ buttons you can fast-forward through images. - The power saving function does not work during slideshows (p.
+- If you press the ◀▶ buttons during playback, the image will switch.
+If you press and hold down the ◀▶ buttons you can fast-forward through images. - The power saving function does not work during slideshows (p.
 53).